-Colombia used to be considered one of the most dangerous countries in the world.
+You might be wondering “why is Colombia so dangerous?”
+Well, Colombia used to be considered one of the most dangerous countries in the world.
 Rife with violence, even as late as 2002, it had one of the highest homicide rates in the world.
-So some people thought I was bonkers when I told them I was desperate to see it for myself in 2023.
+So some people thought I was on a death wish when I booked a one-way flight there.

 But today it’s another story.
 With a BOOMING tourism sector, Colombia is now a popular destination with glowing beaches, dense rainforests, momentous mountains, and rich history.